241209-NET/Eldhose-Salby/Project1/README.md

 - Implement Category functionality, allowing users to assign expenses to categories and view them categorized.
 - Create unit tests for core functionality (add, view, delete expenses, and category assignment).
 - Use Swagger or similar tools for basic API documentation to make it easy for users to interact with the API.

+---
+## Stretch Goals
+- Provide detailed expense reports with charts and graphs.
+- Increase test coverage with unit and integration tests.
+- Build a frontend using React or a mobile app for better user access.